-A rat study had similar findings, reporting that papaya seed extract reduced both sperm count and sperm motility.
+A rat study observed similar findings, reporting that papaya seed extract reduced both sperm count and sperm motility.
 Interestingly, researchers found that these changes were reversed within 45 days after stopping treatment (

 Note that these studies use a much higher dosage of papaya seeds than most people typically consume.

-Human studies are needed to look at how papaya in regular amounts found in the diet may affect fertility.
+Human studies are needed to look at how consuming papaya in the amounts typically found in the diet may affect fertility.

 Papaya seeds contain benzyl isothiocyanate, a compound also found in many types of cruciferous vegetables (

 However, some research suggests that it could be harmful in large amounts.

 For instance, one test-tube study showed that administrating benzyl isothiocyanate directly onto individual cells caused significant damage to DNA.
 However, the authors noted that administering benzyl isothiocyanate to live rats did not have the same effect (